plone/training/dexterity_2.rst

 .. _dexterity2-GS-label:

-Add versioning through generic-setup
+Add versioning through GenericSetup
 ------------------------------------

-Configure the versioning-policy and a diff-view for talks through GenericSetup.
+Configure the versioning policy and a diff-view for talks through GenericSetup.

 Add new file ``profiles/default/repositorytool.xml``